 Northern Contaminated Sites Program

-The objective of this program is to manage contaminated sites in a cost-effective and consistent manner.
-The program aims to reduce and eliminate, where possible, risks to human and environmental health, and liability associated with contaminated sites in the North.
+The objective of the Northern Contaminated Sites Program is to manage contaminated sites in a cost-effective and consistent manner.
+The program aims to reduce or eliminate, where possible, risks to human and environmental health, and to decrease the federal environmental liability associated with contaminated sites in the North.
 Priority is given to those sites posing the highest risks.